Culture of Lebanon

-The culture of Lebanon and the Lebanese people emerged from various civilizations over thousands of years.
-It was home to the Phoenicians and was subsequently conquered and occupied by the Assyrians, the Greeks, the Romans, the Persians, the Arabs, the Crusaders, the Ottoman Turks and the French.
-This variety is reflected in Lebanon's diverse population, composed of different religious groups, and features in the country's festivals, literature, artifacts, cuisine and architecture of Lebanon.
-Tourism in Lebanon is popular with periods of interruption during conflict.
+The culture of Lebanon and the Lebanese people emerged from Phoenicia and through various civilizations over thousands of years.
+It was home to the Phoenicians and was subsequently conquered and occupied by the Assyrians, the Greeks, the Romans, the Persians, the Arabs, the Crusaders, the Ottomans and the French.
+This variety is reflected in Lebanon's diverse population, composed of different religious groups, and features in the country's festivals, literature, artifacts, cuisine and architecture.

-The Maronite Catholic and the Druze founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifate.
+The Maronites and the Druzes founded modern Lebanon in the early eighteenth century, through the ruling and social system known as the "Maronite-Druze dualism" in Mount Lebanon Mutasarrifite.
 Despite the religious and denominational diversity of the Lebanese, they "share an almost common culture".

-Based on Article 11 of the Constitution of Lebanon states: "Arabic is the official national language.
+Article 11 of the Constitution of Lebanon states: "Arabic is the official national language.
 A law determines the cases in which the French language is to be used".
-The spoken Lebanese is the dialect used in public which is a hybrid of the languages of the above-mentioned cultures.
-Culinary and literature are deep-rooted "in wider Mediterranean and Levantine norms".
+The spoken Lebanese Arabic dialect used in public mixes Arabic with French.
+Cuisine and literature are deep-rooted "in wider Mediterranean and Levantine norms".

-The hilly Mediterranean Geography of Lebanon has played a role in shaping the history of Lebanon and its culture.
-Archaeology of Lebanon is conducted to explore the area's past.
+The hilly Mediterranean geography of Lebanon has played a role in shaping the history of Lebanon and its culture.
+Archaeology of Lebanon is conducted to explore the region's past.